Efficient Fourier representations of families of Gaussian processes: Numerical Experiments

 where

-The $x_i$ are equispaced on $[-1, 1]$.
-The nodes and weights of the Fourier expansions used are given by Table \ref{7801}.
-We used Algorithm \ref{a20} to compute the conditional mean and covariance and report timings in Table \ref{7802} where $N$ denotes the number of data points, $\nu,\rho$ denote the hyperparameters of the Mat\'ern kernel, and the column ``$\sigma^2$" denotes the residual variance (or nugget).
+The $x_i$ were generated uniformly at random on $[-1, 1]$ and we note that the performance of the algorithm is independent of locations of data points.
+The nodes and weights of the Fourier expansions used are given by Table \ref{7813}.
+We used Algorithm \ref{a20} to compute the conditional mean and covariance and report timings in Tables \ref{7802} and \ref{7802c} where $N$ denotes the number of data points, $\nu$ denotes the smoothness hyperparameters of the Mat\'ern kernel, and $\rho$ denotes the lengthscale.
+We used a residual variance, $\sigma^2 = 1$ and note that the performance of the algorithm is independent of this parameter.
 The $L^2$ error of the effective covariance kernel (see (\ref{133})) is provided in the column ``$L^2$ error".
 We include timings for solving the regression problem via Algorithm \ref{a20}.
-In column ``FFT time (s)" we provide the total time for formation of the matrix $\mtx{X\tran X}$ and the matrix vector multiply $\mtx{X\tran} \vct{y}$.
-The column ``solve time (s)" denotes the remaining time in the regression solution, which involves inversion of $(\mtx{X\tran X} + \sigma^2 \mtx{I})$.
+In column ``$t_{\text{form}}$ (s)" we provide the total time for formation of the matrix $\mtx{X\tran X}$ and the matrix vector multiply $\mtx{X\tran} \vct{y}$.
+The column ``$t_{\text{solve}}$ (s)" denotes the remaining time in the regression solution, which involves inversion of $(\mtx{X\tran X} + \sigma^2 \mtx{I})$.
+The total time is provided in column ``$t_{\text{total}}$ (s)."
+The primary purpose of Tables \ref{7802} and \ref{7802c} is to demonstrate the scaling of compute times for $N$ varying from $10^5$ to $10^8$.
+These timings are independent of the choice of hyperparameters and thus hyperparameters for these experiments were arbitrarily chosen.

+The numerical experiments in this section illustrate the two primary advantages of the algorithms of this paper.
+First, in Table 1 and in Figure 3, we show that generalized quadratures are able to approximate kernels (Mat\'ern and squared-exponential) over ranges of hyperparameters to high accuracy.
+Second, in Tables \ref{7802}, \ref{7802c} and Figure \ref{2200}, we demonstrate that the solution to the GP linear system can be efficiently computed with fast algorithms.
+Since $m$ is significantly smaller than $N$, nearly all compute time in the linear solve is in the $O(N + m^2\log{m})$ precomputation consisting of two non-uniform FFTs for forming $\mtx{X\tran}\mtx{X}$ and $\mtx{X\tran}\vct{y}$.
+Furthermore, after precomputation the cost of all linear solves is $O(m^3)$.
+We report timings in column $t_{\text{solve}}$ in Tables \ref{7802} and \ref{7802c}.